beelzebielsk/ttp-stocks/notes.md

 ### Others

-- I've forgotten the basics of express.
 - What does `ReactDOM` do?
 How does react make sure that `document.getElementById` returns an element?
 Is there some `DOMContentLoaded` thing going on somewhere?
-- How am I going to show more than one component?
 - If I'm ever having HTTP errors with IEX, see here
   <https://iexcloud.io/docs/api/#errors>
-- CORS: Why are requests blocked when I specify the 'no-cors' mode?
+- CORS: Why are requests blocked when I specify the 'no-cors' mode with fetch?
 Shouldn't it be the opposite?
+- I'm having trouble keeping organized commits.
+I never feel like I did any particular thing when I work.
+The whole project feels like shifting sands.
+That's not good.
+At the very least, I should commit when I finish working on a particular thing, and write up how it is lacking.

 extending  ideas
 ================